Last updated: Jul-16-2023

 If you are new to Cloudinary, you may want to take a look at How to integrate Cloudinary in your app for a walk through on the basics of creating and setting up your account, working with SDKs, and then uploading, transforming and delivering assets.

-Before you start, if you haven't done so already, please sign-up to a free Cloudinary account.
+Before you start, if you haven't done so already, please sign-up to a Free account.
 After signing up, you can try the URL2PNG add-on for free and later on subscribe to an add-on plan that best matches your usage requirements.

 Generating a screenshot is performed on the fly using dynamic Cloudinary transformation URLs.
 The screenshot is created by the URL2PNG add-on and is then cached and delivered through a fast CDN.
 The following dynamic URL delivers a dynamically generated website screenshot: